-STRONG HEMP SECTOR Hemp is grown across LEADERSHIP BY CEO'S AND BOARDS
+STRONG HEMP SECTOR LEADERSHIP BY CEO'S AND BOARDS

 A CEO's alliance is formed which coordinates closely with the Medicinal Cannabis council and NZHIA to develop an overall strategy for growth.

 Export collaboration - a 'NZ Inc 'approach is taken towards export markets, implementing high value export strategies and branding in selected discerning customer export markets.